moothes/SALOD/README.md

 ## Create New Model

-If your want to create a new model, you can copy the template folder and modify it as you want.
+To create a new model, you can copy the template folder and modify it as you want.
 ```
 cp -r ./methods/template ./methods/new_name
 ```